HangfireIO/Cronos/README.md

 ## Cron format

 Cron expression is a mask to define fixed times, dates and intervals.
-The mask consists of second (optional), minute, hour, day-of-month, month, day-of-week fields:
+The mask consists of second (optional), minute, hour, day-of-month, month and day-of-week fields.
+All of the fields allow you to specify multiple values, and any given date/time will satisfy the specified Cron expression, if all the fields contain a matching value.

                                            Allowed values    Allowed special characters   Comment